-You will qualify for exemptions from the Professional stage papers for ICAEW's Associate Chartered Accountant qualification and can become a fully qualified chartered accountant a year after graduation (subject to successfully completing the Advanced stage papers as required by ICAEW).
-There are also opportunities to apply for an ICAEW bursary.
+You will qualify for exemptions from the Professional stage papers for ICAEW's Associate Chartered Accountant qualification, and can become a fully qualified chartered accountant a year after graduation, subject to successfully completing the Advanced stage papers as required by ICAEW.

 Nottingham University Business School is recognised as an ICAEW Partner in Learning, working with ICAEW in the professional development of students.